SerhiiYahdzhyiev/tabs-manager/README.md

 This library is licensed under the MIT License.
 See the LICENSE file for more details.

-Certainly!
-Here’s the additional **Contribution** section for your README:

----

 ## Contribution

 We welcome contributions to improve **TabsManager**!
 Whether it's a new feature suggestion, performance optimization, bug fix, or documentation improvement, your help is highly appreciated.
 Here’s how you can get involved: